SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Use: This function is used to add a new job to the DB and initialise its state.

 What it does:
+  1. Loads the DB using loadDB
-  1. Creates a record in the jobs table using db.exec()
+  2. Creates a record in the jobs table using db.exec()
-  2. Creates a record in the rounds table using db.exec()
+  3. Creates a record in the rounds table using db.exec()

 <br>
 <div id='deleteJob'></div>